 7:23 p.m. – Shofar Blast for all in the Simon Sanctuary

-Tickets have been mailed to all members in good standing.
+Tickets will be mailed to all members in good standing.
 Tickets provide access to all of our services.
 Please note:

 - Family memberships include tickets for two adults and for dependent children.